 Portugal - World Travel Award's World's Leading Destination 2019, 2018, 2017;

-Global Peace Index 2019, third safest country in the world;
+Global Peace Index 2019, the third safest country in the world;

 Diving in Portugal is fantastic diving in the Atlantic Ocean, and visiting a fantastic country: